DLiNa/dlina.github.io/_posts/2015-06-23-The-Greatest-Chatterbox-in-German-Literature.md

 Simply put: In Arno Holz's play, characters speak much more often, but their utterances are quite short and so are the words they use.
 In Goethe's play, the characters speak less often, but their speeches are much longer, as are the words they use.

 In any case, this difference can be explained with the whole different eras that spawned the two plays, the temporal distance amounts to more than a century.
-Perhaps we're witnessing the difference of two two historical styles here: Isn't this difference all about pre-modern vs. modern drama?
+Perhaps we're witnessing the difference of two historical styles here: Isn't this difference all about pre-modern vs. modern drama?
 We will discuss this further, of course, since this is the kind of quantitative evidence we are looking for when researching structural styles of dramatic texts.

 Well, let's leave the stage to the poets for now.
 We'll have some text by our winner at first, Arno Holz, followed by some infamous Goethe lines: